Skycoder42/dynssh/README.md

 # dynssh
-A small server utility to dynamically update the SSH configuration for a remote host with dynamic IPs
+A small server utility to dynamically update the SSH configuration for a remote host with dynamic IPs.